raminguyen/Custom-Instruction-GPT-4/Resume and Cover Letter Automation.md

 ## Introduction

+🤖 Welcome to my GitHub!

 My chatbots are designed to leverage users' real work experience and match it with keywords from job descriptions to generate customized resumes, professional summaries, key highlights, and cover letters.
-These outputs with natural outputs are optimized for searchability through applicant tracking systems.
+These outputs with natural languages are optimized for searchability through applicant tracking systems.

 ## To use my chatbots, you'll need: